You are here

 STEP FIVE: E-mail us!

-Please e-mail your link and write-up--send a separate e-mail for each wedding submitted-- with a subject header inlcuding YOUR COMPANY NAME, SUBMISSION, COUPLE'S LAST NAMES to Charleston Weddings Editor Melissa Bigner (firstname.lastname@example.org) by 5 p.m. of the dates noted above.
+Please e-mail your link and write-up, sending a separate e-mail for each wedding submitted with subject headers inlcuding YOUR COMPANY NAME, SUBMISSION, COUPLE'S LAST NAMES to Charleston Weddings Editor Melissa Bigner (email@example.com as well as firstname.lastname@example.org) by 5 p.m. of the dates noted above.
 Hard copy submissions are due in the office by that date.

 STEP SIX: We Notify You